5 steps price guide to keep both your hair looking healthy and your beauty budget in check.

 Price guide: The cheapest hair colouring in Hong Kong you can get at Improve Hair in TST and it’ll cost you as little as 450$.
-You’ll have to pay around 600$ or more in salons such as Hair-Riffic or Headline, and that price can often times go all the way up to 1000$ or even 1700$ depending on your hair length, chosen salon and the treatment type.
+But that price can often times go all the way up to 1000$ or even 1700$ depending on your hair length, chosen salon and the treatment type.

 It’s miraculous what fresh highlights can do to your look.
 You may not always have the time to be in the salon for a couple hours every 4 weeks but remember 6-8 weeks should be the absolute maximum you get out of your last highlight treatment.